Welcome to Cochrane Incontinence

 Cochrane Incontinence is one of more than 50 Review Groups within Cochrane, an international organisation dedicated to informing those who provide or receive health care on the best available evidence.

-The focus of Cochrane Incontinence is interventions designed to prevent or treat incontinence, or aid rehabilitation.
-The problems covered include:
+The focus of Cochrane Incontinence's reviews is interventions designed to prevent or manage incontinence, which includes conditions such as:

 Some reviews consider the management of incontinence in groups of people characterised by an underlying condition.
-Examples are incontinence after stroke, or associated with multiple sclerosis or spinal cord injury, and enuresis due to delayed childhood development.
-In these cases, Cochrane Incontinence shares editorial responsibility with the review group that is covering the underlying condition.
+Examples are incontinence after stroke, or incontinence associated with multiple sclerosis or spinal cord injury.